-Although density comparison is a powerful tool for studying planetary composition, it also has drawbacks.
-First, there may be several different substances that will produce an equally good match to the observed density.
-Second, the density of a given material can be affected by the planet's gravitational force.
-For example, a massive planet may crush rock whose normal density is 3 grams per cubic centimeter to a density of 7 or 8 grams per cubic centimeter.
+planet may crush rock whose normal density is 3 grams per cubic centimeter to a density of 7 or 8 grams per cubic centimeter.
 Thus, in making a match to determine the composition, we must take into account compression by gravity.

-All the terrestrial planets have an average density similar to the Earth's (3.9 to 5.5 grams per cm).
-On the other hand, all the Jovian planets have a much smaller average density (0.7 to 1.7 grams per cm), similar to that of ice.
-After correcting for the above gravitational compression, we conclude that all the inner planets contain large amounts of rock and iron and that the iron has sunk to the core, as shown in figure 8.9.
-Likewise, the outer planets contain mainly light materials, as borne out by their spectra, which show them to be mostly hydrogen, helium, and hydrogen-rich material such as methane (CH4), ammonia (NH3), and water (H2O).
+All the terrestrial planets have an average density similar to the Earth's (3.9 to 5.5 grams per cm3).
+On the other hand, all the Jovian planets have a much smaller average density (0.7 to 1.7 grams per cm3).
+After correcting for gravitational compression, we conclude that all the inner planets contain large amounts of rock and iron and that the iron has sunk to the core, as shown in figure 8.8.
+Likewise, the outer planets contain mainly light materials, as borne out by their spectra, which show them to be mostly hydrogen, helium, and hydrogen-rich molecules such as methane (CH4), ammonia (NH3), and water (H2O).